lorenwest/node-red-contrib-state/README.md

 These nodes provide a place to represent that logical state, share it with other nodes, persist it, keep history, and provide state change triggers for flows.

+## Data Typing

+State nodes can specify data types offering inbound type conversions, min/max limiting, and unit of measue awareness and conversion.

 ## Setting State

 State is set by sending the value to the setState node in the _msg.payload_.
 After saving to disk, the new state is made available to all mechanisms described in the _Getting State_ section below.

+If data type is specified, setting state will assure the correct data type is represented.

+State nodes with compatible units of measure can be chaned for unit of measure conversion.

 ## Getting State